 GABA receptors are channel

-they change shape slightly to allow ions to pass through
+change shape slightly to allow ions to pass through their

-their central channel.
-This channel mainly allows negatively
+central channel.
+This channel mainly allows negatively charged

-charged chloride neurons to enter the neuron, thus
+chloride ions to enter the neuron, thus reducing its excitability.

 Because of this property of the GABA channel receptor,